University of Houston Logo

 This course is an outcome of the 2015 NASA Science Mission Directorate (SMD) Undergraduate Student Instrument Project (USIP) Student Flight Research Opportunity competition that encouraged U.S. universities to offer undergraduate courses or clubs that build an Earth or space science payload that could fly on a suborbital vehicle, such as a sounding rocket, balloon, aircraft, or commercial suborbital reusable launch vehicles or provide related ground based observations.

-The College of Natural Sciences and Mathematics, the Cullen College of Engineering, the School of Technology, and The Honors College at UH are offering a two year program for credit to design and build ground instruments or balloon borne spacecraft to study the aurora borealis, the upper atmosphere, and earth science questions using ground-based sensors or multiple payloads on hand launched balloons.
+The College of Natural Sciences and Mathematics, the Cullen College of Engineering, the Technology Division, and The Honors College at UH are offering a two year program for credit to design and build ground instruments or balloon borne spacecraft to study the aurora borealis, the upper atmosphere, and earth science questions using ground-based sensors or multiple payloads on hand launched balloons.

 The student team will be multidisciplinary and include undergraduate students from all disciplines including engineering, science, humanities, business, art, and other fields.